 Prepping and Health

 It just makes good sense to consider your overall health as you build your survival plan.
 After all, if you cannot physically handle survival, the rest of your preparedness is not going to matter.
 Part of improving personal health is very much about what you eat.
 Green onions are easy to grow and the provide a lot of positives when it comes to nutrition.
+They will also regrow from the ends that you cut off when you eat them.
+This means you can keep a bed of green onions growing indefinitely.

 Green Onions and Nutrition